hamolicious/Console-Terrain-Generation/README.md

 # Console-Terrain-Generation
-Terrain generation using perlin noise in the console (&lt;strong>WINDOWS ONLY&lt;/strong>).
+Terrain generation using perlin noise in the console (<strong>WINDOWS ONLY</strong>).
 Run in the console!